ermongroup/cs228-notes/inference/sampling/index.md

 Our technique from sampling from multinomials naturally extends to sampling from a Bayesian network with multinomial variables, which is just a distribution over multiple dependent multinomial variable.

 {% marginfigure 'nb1' 'assets/img/grade-model.png' 'Bayes net model describing the performance of a student on an exam.
-The distribution can be represented a product of conditional probability distirbutions specified by tables.'%}
+The distribution can be represented a product of conditional probability distributions specified by tables.'%}
 Our technique for sampling from multinomial distributions is called *ancestral* (or *forward*) sampling.
 Given a probability $$p(x_1,..,x_n)$$ specified by a Bayes net, we sample variables in topological order, starting from the top of the DAG; once we have sampled variables at the top levels (ones that have to parents), we sample from the next generation by conditioning these variables' CPDs to values sampled at the first step.
 We proceed like this until the $$n$$ variables have been sampled.

 In our earlier model of a student's grade, we would first sample an exam difficulty $$d'$$ and an intelligence level $$i'$$.
 Then, once we have samples, $$d', i'$$ we generate a student grade $$g'$$ from $$p(g \mid d', i')$$.
 At each step, we simply perform standard multinomial sampling.